CrowdStrike/azure-vm-extension/README.md

 > The extension will fail to install if the VM doesn't have the required permissions to access the secrets.
 > Any secrets in the vault should be prefixed with `FALCON-` e.g. FALCON-CLIENT-ID, FALCON-CLIENT-SECRET, FALCON-ACCESS-TOKEN, etc.
 >
+> When using `azure_vault_name` with `azure_managed_identity_client_id`, the extension will use the specified user-assigned managed identity to authenticate with the Key Vault instead of the VM's system-assigned managed identity.
+This provides more granular control over Key Vault access permissions and is useful in scenarios where you want to use a specific managed identity for Key Vault authentication.
+>
 > If you choose to use Azure Key Vault with ARM templates, you do not have to specify `azure_vault_name` or give VMs access to the vault.
 > See [Using Key Vault with ARM Templates](#using-azure-key-vault-with-arm-templates) for details on using Key Vault with ARM templates.